vyaskruti89/JavaScriptFundamentals2019/examples/webpack/WebpackTutorial.md

   }
 ```

-In order to run Webpack, we will need to create an npm script in the _package.json_ file like this:
+In order to run Webpack, we are going to create an npm script in the _package.json_ file like this:

 ```json
   "scripts": {